-Continue on this principal road and at the outskirts of the town, you will see Cenote Hubiku on the right.
+Continue on this principal road.
+When you arrive on the outskirts of the town, you’ll see Cenote Hubiku on the right.
 We chose to go on to Ek’ Balam first before it got too hot in the day.
 It’s about a 5-minute drive further down an unpaved road, just follow the signage.
 Go straight until the dead end and you’ll reach the Ek’ Balam parking lot.

 Hubiku Cenote and Park

 Next on the itinerary, Hubiku, a picturesque tropical oasis 5 kilometers before Ek’ Balam.
-Within this delightful treasure is Mayan village exhibiting gardens bursting with vibrant, native blooms.
-Also, on the colorful and serene property, are a mostly enclosed cenote, a tequila museum, hammocks, a beverage station, a gift shop, and a buffet hall.
+Within this impeccable Mayan village are gardens bursting with vibrant, native blooms.
+On the vast property, you’ll also discover an almost entirely enclosed cenote, along with a tequila museum, hammocks, beverage station, gift shop, and buffet hall.